-In order for the plan to be deemed consistent by the state, it must address the State's Ten Goals of Growth Management as outlined in M.R.S.A.
+In order for the plan to be deemed consistent by the state, it must address the State's Twelve Goals of Growth Management as outlined in M.R.S.A.
 Title 30-A§4312.
 The following is a listing of those goals.

-- 1. To encourage orderly growth and development in appropriate areas of each community, while protecting the state's rural character, making efficient use of public services and preventing development sprawl. - 2.
-To plan for, finance and develop an efficient system of public facilities and services to accommodate anticipated growth and economic development. - 3.
-To promote an economic climate that increases job opportunities and overall economic well-being. - 4.
-To encourage and promote affordable, decent housing opportunities for all Maine citizens. - 5.
-To protect the quality and manage the quantity of the state's water resources, including lakes, aquifers, great ponds, estuaries, rivers and coastal areas. - 6.
-To protect the state's critical natural resources, including without limitation, wetlands, wildlife and fisheries habitat, sand dunes, shorelands, scenic vistas and unique natural areas. - 7.
-To protect the state's marine resources industry, ports, and harbors from incompatible development and to promote access to the shore for commercial fishermen and the public. - 8.
-To safeguard the state's agricultural and forest resources from development that threatens those resources. - 9.
-To preserve the state's historical and archaeological resources. - 10.
-To promote and protect the availability of outdoor recreation opportunities for all Maine citizens, including access to surface waters.
+- 1. To encourage orderly growth and development in appropriate areas of each community, while protecting the state's rural character, making efficient use of public services and preventing development sprawl; - 2.
+To plan for, finance and develop an efficient system of public facilities and services to accommodate anticipated growth and economic development; - 3.
+To promote an economic climate which increases job opportunities and overall economic well-being; - 4.
+To promote and work to ensure choice, economic diversity and affordability in housing for low-income and moderate-income households and use housing policy to help address disparities in access to educational, occupational and other opportunities; - 5.
+To protect the quality and manage the quantity of the state's water resources, including lakes, aquifers, great ponds, estuaries, rivers and coastal areas; - 6.
+To protect the State's other important natural resources, including without limitation, wetlands, wildlife and fisheries habitat, sand dunes, shorelands, scenic vistas and unique natural areas: - 7.
+To protect the State's marine resources industry, ports and harbors from incompatible development and to promote access to the shore for commercial fishermen and the public; - 8.
+To safeguard the State's agricultural and forest resources from development which threatens those resources; - 9.
+To preserve the State's historical and archaeological resources; - 10.
+To promote and protect the availability of outdoor recreation opportunities for all Maine citizens, including access to surface waters; - 11.
+To encourage municipalities to develop policies that accommodate older adults with aging in place and that encourage the creation of age-friendly communities; and - 12.
+To plan for the effects of the rise in sea level on buildings, transportation infrastructure, sewage treatment facilities and other relevant state, regional, municipal or privately held property resources.